flectra-hq/flectra/doc/howtos/themes.rst

 Add Styles
 ==========

-Flectra includes Bootstrap by default.
+Odoo includes Bootstrap by default.
 This means that you can take advantage of all Bootstrap styles and layout functionalities out of the box.

 Of course Bootstrap is not enough if you want to provide a unique design.
 The following steps will guide you through how to add custom styles to your theme.
 The final result won't be pretty, but will provide you with enough information to build upon on your own.

-Let’s start by creating an empty file called **style.less** and place it in a folder called **less** in your static folder.
+Let’s start by creating an empty file called **style.scss** and place it in a folder called **scss** in your static folder.
 The following rules will style our *Services* page.
 Copy and paste it, then save the file.

 .. as of Pygments 2.2, the Less lexer can't handle inline comments or nested